jollychang/ramener/README.md

 - Verbose output streams to Automator, making macOS display any errors in a dialog.
 - Use `--dry-run` to inspect metadata extraction without touching files.
 - When the model response lacks enough detail, the filename falls back to the current date and original stem.
-- Basic PII scrubbing (emails, long numeric IDs) happens automatically before text is sent to the model to reduce moderation failures.
+- Basic PII scrubbing (emails, obvious booking/invoice references, phone numbers) happens automatically before text is sent to the model to reduce moderation failures.
+- If the PDF has no embedded text, the extractor automatically renders the first few pages to images and sends them to the configured LLM for OCR.
+Check logs for `OCR fallback` messages if Poppler is missing or the request fails.

 ## Next Steps